jsoma/NICAR22-pandas/README.md

 # Intro to data analysis using Pandas 🐼 (NICAR 2022)

 We have two datasets we'll be working with: one is nice and simple and one is wild and fancy!
+The wild and fancy one is the same dataset that [is behind this Quartz story](https://archive.ph/GmQTC).

 If you'd like to type along on your own computer, download this repo and load up either the notebook in the `simple-data` or `fancy-data` folder.